 Obviously, DRS is not the magic overtake button that many people perceive it to be.
 Not only is it only usable in certain situations, but whether the car can overtake the car in front depends largely on the actual abilities of each vehicle.
 The car needs to have enough power and speed to get past, and then when they get to the next corner the driver needs to try and defend his new position.

 Many people do not like DRS and believe using it to be an artificial way of overtaking.
 But with so much downforce generated by modern F1 cars, it is very difficult to overtake without it due to the massive difference in advantage through clean air versus dirty air.
 And this is the main reason that DRS is still in F1, and will be until the problem of dirty, turbulent air is solved.

 Note: The 2022 aerodynamic regulation changes did a good job of making it easier for cars to follow each other through corners.
 However, DRS remains on the cars and likely will for the foreseeable future.

 Is DRS Fair?

 DRS is fair as every driver has the ability to use it.
-DRS can only be used when conditions allow and the trailing driver is close enough to the driver in front, so drivers must effectively work to be able to earn the usage of DRS.
+DRS can only be used when conditions allow and the trailing driver is close enough to the car in front, so drivers must work to be able to earn the usage of DRS.
 On some tracks, DRS is more powerful than on others.